+Figure 2 SIB/DCI Relationship

-DCIs are periodically transmitted and contain scheduling information.
-DCIs allocate data resources, acknowledge uplink messages and configure the random access resource.
-Allocations may be on any physical channel.
+DCIs are periodically transmitted on a PDSCH channel and contain scheduling information.
+The interval between the DCIs is configured in the SIB.
+DCIs provide uplink and downlink allocations, acknowledge uplink messages and configure the random access resources.
+An allocation is a physical resource on the PBSCH or PUSCH channels.
+A downlink or uplink allocation description in a DCI defines the start time, length and which physical channel the resource is on.
 UEs receive DCIs in a chain when they are not otherwise transmitting or receiving.
-Uplink and downlink transmissions on other physical channels can overplap with DCIs in time.
+Uplink and downlink transmissions on other physical channels can overlap with DCIs in time.

-Figure 4 gives an example of scheduling for a UE.
+Figure 3 gives an example of scheduling for a UE.